 A computed tomography scan (CT scan) combines X-rays and sophisticated computers to generate detailed 2D and 3D images of parts of the body.
-CT scans have been performed safely and successfully for more than 30 years.
+CT scans have been performed safely and successfully for more than 40 years.
 Advances in CT equipment allow us to produce images of unprecedented detail, in shorter times, and while using lower radiation doses than in the past.
 Oak Valley Health offers CT scans using the latest generation of technology.

 You may need a CT scan as a result of illness or injury or when a physician suspects a medical problem that cannot easily be detected with a routine physical examination or other imaging procedures.
-CT may also be used for screening some types of cancer and for pre-surgical planning.
+CT may also be used for screening some types of diseases and for pre-surgical planning.

 To have a CT, your doctor needs to fill out a requisition form.
 Download CT scan requisition form.